EntireTwix/CCash/docs/features/implementation.md

 |                     [JSON](http://rapidjson.org)                      |    301 bytes |             740 ns |               500 ns |
 ## Multi-threading support
 considering phmap and drogon both massively benefit from being multi-threaded it seemed obvious that the entire program should be, this is enabled by default and manually settable at `MULTI_THREADED`.
-## Backwards Compatible API
-versioning is implemented by the endpoints path, for example `api/v1/`.
-Breaking changes will ideally be sparse and backwards compatability will be maintained, for example ideally API `v3` instance can still run `v1` endpoints.